Peru Spring Break

 What is group travel like?

 As you travel on a group trip you will be exposed to all the pleasures and maybe some of the frustrations of travelling in a group.
-Your fellow travellers will probably come from all across the US and beyond and are likely to be of a variety of ages too.
-We ask you to be understanding of the various needs and preferences of your group - patience with your fellow travellers is sometimes required for the benefit of everyone's travel experience.
+Your fellow travelers will probably come from all across the US and beyond and are likely to be of a variety of ages too.
+We ask you to be understanding of the various needs and preferences of your group - patience with your fellow travelers is sometimes required for the benefit of everyone's travel experience.
 Remember too that you have responsibilities to the group.
 If you are requested to be at a place at a certain time, ensure that you don't keep the rest of the group waiting.
 We have found time and time again that the very best trips we operate are those where the dynamics within the group work well - this takes just a little effort on your part.

 Is it OK if I am traveling alone?
 Do I have to have a roommate?

 Half of the people that travel with us are traveling by themselves so please don’t worry if you have no one who wants to join you on our trip.
 Our pricing is based on double occupancy, in other words, two people to a room.
 If you do not have someone that you are traveling with that you would like to room with GEEO will find you a roommate of the same gender.
 You never have to pay for a single room unless you want one.
-If you want to room alone, there is a "My Own Room" fee of $154.
-Please note, on the Lares Trek you may have a roommate even if you have paid for the "My Own Room" fee.
+If you want to room alone, there is a "My Own Room" fee of $199.
+Please note, on the Lares Trek you may have a roommate in your tent even if you have paid for the "My Own Room" fee.

 How long have we been running this program?